fedfedmedved/quanttop-thesis/chapter1_2 related works.md

 ### Linear tSNE Optimization for the Web
 In [@Pezzotti2018] Pezzotti et al. develop a variation of the t-SNE algorithm that can be run in the browser.
-Their [code](https://github.com/tensorflow/tfjs-tsne) is based on the [TensorFlow.js library](https://github.com/tensorflow/tfjs) and available under the Apache free software license.
+Their code [^pezzoti_code] is based on the TensorFlow.js library [^tensorflow_code] and available under the Apache free software license.
 Instead of directly porting the algorithm to run in the browser via Javascript, the publication describes how to modify t-SNE in a way that it can be run on graphics cards.

 Modern browsers are sandboxed, meaning that they prevent any executed code from directly accessing the hardware.